ilyesarf/py-qPeer/README.md

 ## About The Project

 <b>qPeer</b> is a peer-to-peer routing protocol intended for running your decentralized networks.
-It is the first open-source project in a series of decentralized projects under the name Quanta.
+It is the first open-source project in a series of decentralized projects under the name Quirk.

 *<b>Disclaimer</b>: The project is still in experimental stage.*